-- Preheat oven to 350 degrees F. Place the muffin cups on a large baking sheet and brush them with melted butter.
+- Preheat your oven to 350 degrees F. Line 5 muffin cups with foil liners and brush the liners with melted butter.

 - Ladle the batter into the prepared muffin cups, filling them almost full.
-Bake until firm to the touch and a toothpick inserted in center comes out clean, about 20 minutes.
+Bake until set but not browned (the center should be almost firm), about 15 minutes.

 - Cool in the pan on a cooling rack for 15 minutes, then remove the cakes from the pan and cool them directly on the rack for 30 more minutes.
 Don’t remove the liners yet.
 As the cakes cool, their center will slightly sink.
 Perfect for toppings!

 - Once the cakes reach room temperature, place them in a sealed container and refrigerate for one hour.
 Then remove the liners, top, and serve.